homebaseio/homebase-react/docs/0900|Recipes.md

-## Syncing to Database Recipie with Firebase
+## Syncing to Firebase

-The example below shows a recipe for syncing Homebase with Firebase.
-To communicate with our backend we use the addTransactListener() method that is part of our useClient() API call. addTransactListener() takes in a function as a parameter. transactListener is the function that looks at all of our Datoms that have changed and updates them in Firebase.
-We also need a way to sync our backend data with Homebase. transactSilently() allows us to do exactly that and it is also part of the useClient() API call.
-We have a function called softTransact() which will take in a queue with all the changes that have been made in our database and use transactSilently() to notify Homebase of those changes.
-Debounced is used here to only improve performance as it allows us to wait for a certain number of changes to accumulate before updating Homebase.
+The example below shows a recipe for keeping Homebase React in sync with Firebase. `client.addTransactListener(callback)` lets you listen to every local transaction and send those updates to Firebase.
+We also need a way to sync Firebase with Homebase React.
+In this example we create a namespace on Firebase for each user based on their firebase uid and listen to all changes in that namespace. client.` transactSilently(tx)` allows us save changes received from Firebase without triggering our transactListener function and sending those changes back to Firebase endlessly.

 ```js
 import { HomebaseProvider, useClient, useEntity, useTransact } from 'homebase-react';